 The UC Davis MIND Institute offers a doctoral internship program designed to prepare the next generation of psychologists.

-In addition to our predoctoral internship program, we also offer a year-long postdoctoral fellowship focused on assessment and treatment of individuals from infancy through young adulthood who present with neurodevelopmental concerns.
+We offer a year-long postdoctoral fellowship focused on assessment and treatment of individuals from infancy through young adulthood who present with neurodevelopmental concerns.
 We have submitted our application for APPIC membership.
+Learn more about our fellowship program.

 The UC Davis MIND Institute condemns the ongoing racism and violence targeting people of color.
 We are committed to fulfilling our mission to help all families affected by neurodevelopmental challenges and to promote equal access to high quality health care and education for all members of our community.
 We confront and reject all manifestations of discrimination, including those based on race, ethnicity, gender and gender expression, age, visible and non-visible disability, nationality, sexual orientation, citizenship status, veteran status, religious/non-religious, spiritual or political beliefs, socio-economic class, status within or outside the university, or any of the other differences among people that have been used in the past as excuses for misunderstanding, dissension, or hatred.
 We recognize and cherish the richness contributed to our lives by our diversity.
 We take pride in the achievements of all members of our community and we celebrate our differences.
 We strive to build and maintain a culture and climate based on mutual respect and caring and to ensure that equity and social justice are woven into the work we do every day as we address the mission of the MIND Institute.